Web Design Colours: Emotions and Associations

-We will talk about the basics of colour theory and colour scheme, and then we will talk about the emotional impact of some web design colours.
+We will talk about the basics of colour theory and colour schemes, and then we will talk about the emotional impact of some web design colours.

-You can devote an entire book to the topic of colour, so we will not take it in its entirety but limit ourselves to helpful information for developing the interface design.
+You can devote an entire book to the topic of colour.
+We will not take it entirely but limit ourselves to helpful information for developing the interface design.

 You can divide the theory of colour into three parts: